 PROFILE: Located in Washington, D.C., the Niger Delta Partnership Initiative (NPDI) seeks to catalyze systematic change to reduce poverty in the Niger Delta region of southern Nigeria.
 While the Niger Delta is oil-rich (oil accounts for around eighty percent of the country’s revenues), nearly half of the region's people remain impoverished.
 The foundation prioritizes economic development, capacity building, peace building, and analysis and advocacy.

 NDPI's global development grantmaking includes two main areas: economic development and peace building.
 NDPI's economic program focuses on "conflict analysis, conflict resolution training and peace education."
-Through its Partners for Peace (P4P) Network and its partnership with The Fund for Peace, the NDPI collaborates with various traditional rulers, civil society actors, government officials, community leaders, local business leaders and students.
+Through its Partners for Peace (P4P) Network and its partnership with The Fund for Peace, the NDPI collaborates with traditional rulers, civil society actors, government officials, community leaders, local business leaders and students.

 Precise grant amounts are unclear since its tax filings do not reveal individual grantees.
 However, the financials section shows that the foundation awards $8 million in grants annually.